 When wild weather hits, most people retreat indoors to a warm fire and a hot drink.

-Here in Orkney, we’d always recommend taking a different approach.
+In Orkney, we’d always recommend taking a different approach.
 There is nothing quite like being on a beach or walking along a coastal path when the wind is blowing and the sea spray is splashing against your skin.

 Here are our favourite spots for an autumn or winter wander, perfect for getting rid of the cobwebs and awakening the senses.